Deconstructed Hypercharge: A Natural Model of Flavour: Introduction

-These $U(2)^5$ symmetries can themselves be realised accidentally via flavour non-universal gauge symmetries -- an old idea~\cite{Froggatt:1978nt} that has been re-invigorated in recent years~\cite{Bordone:2017bld,Greljo:2018tuh,Fuentes-Martin:2020pww,Fuentes-Martin:2020bnh,Davighi:2022fer,Fuentes-Martin:2022xnb,FernandezNavarro:2022gst,Davighi:2022bqf}.
-To arrive at $U(2)^5$ via non-universal gauge interactions, one can `flavour deconstruct' various factors of the SM gauge symmetry, by promoting that factor to the product of a light generation part and a third generation part.
-The various options were explored recently in Ref.~\cite{Davighi:2023iks}.
+The various options for deconstructing the SM gauge symmetry were explored recently in Ref.~\cite{Davighi:2023iks}.
 For example, by deconstructing only colour, namely $SU(3)_c \rightarrow SU(3)_3 \times SU(3)_{12}$, one obtains $U(2)^3$ quark flavour symmetries that can explain the smallness of the CKM elements $|V_{cb,ub}|\ll 1$.
 However, one cannot explain the mass hierarchies $m_2 \ll m_3$, simply because the Higgs is colourless.
 To simultaneously explain the smallness of $|V_{cb,ub}|$ and $m_2 \ll m_3$, one must deconstruct at least part of the electroweak (EW) gauge symmetry $SU(2)_L \times U(1)_Y$, and charge the Higgs under the third family factor.
-The Higgs vacuum expectation value (VEV) then picks out a particular direction in flavour space, giving mass only to the third family before the deconstructed gauge symmetry is broken.
+The Higgs vacuum expectation value (VEV) then picks out a particular direction in flavour space, giving mass only to the third family at leading order.
 In the present work we examine in detail what we consider to be the most minimal option from the bottom-up, namely to deconstruct SM hypercharge, which delivers the full $U(2)^5$ symmetry while extending the SM gauge sector by only a single extra gauge boson.\footnote{Deconstructing only $SU(2)_L$ can also explain why $m_2 \ll m_3$.
 Although this structure would in principle allow the full third row of the Yukawa matrices to be populated, right-handed rotations remain unphysical in this model (as in the SM) as the flavour symmetry without Yukawas is $U(2)_q \times U(2)_l \times U(3)_u \times U(3)_d \times U(3)_e$.}